The UK has left the EU.

 - Companies will need a UK Economic Operator Registration and Identification Number to continue to trade with the EU.
-They can apply at: Get an economic operator registration and identification number.

 - Companies selling manufactured goods will need to check regulatory requirements and comply with new rules on labelling, approvals and testing.
-Information can be sourced at: Regulations and standards after Brexit.

 - New rules including visa regulations if providing services or operating in the EU around branches/subsidiaries, planning a merger with an EU company, have employees who travel to EU/EEA countries or Switzerland for business or providing services in a regulated profession.
-Information can be sourced at: Structuring your business if there is a no deal Brexit.

 - Bedford Borough companies will still be able to employ EU citizens as they currently do and are required to conduct the same right to work, checks.
-Information can be viewed at: Employing EU, EEA and Swiss citizens after Brexit.

 - EU, EEA and Swiss citizens should apply to continue to work in the UK under the EU settlement scheme.